 Maui, The Four Seasons Resort

 For the first time since he’d gotten off the plane in Maui, Marcus’s back pain was bearable and this time it wasn’t because he’d popped a pill.
 The flight from Los Angeles to Maui, with the one stop in Honolulu, was about seven hours too long.
 Too long for his back to be sitting in a seat, even if it was in business class.
-Three years on from his accident and his back saw him living in agony.
+Coming up to three years on from his accident and his back still saw him live in agony.

-He walked Karla to the door, and pressed a generous tip into her hand.
-His money brought out the missing smile.
-“I’m here all weekend if you need me,” Karla added as she thanked him and walked off.
+He walked Marianne to the door and pressed a generous tip into her hand.
+His money brought out another seductive smile, but he was taken for the next few days—he hoped.
+“I’m here all weekend if you need me,” she added as she thanked him and walked off.

 “Making new friends already, I see.”

 He looked down the corridor.
 Stella.
 He couldn’t help but smile.
 She looked amazing, dressed in an off the shoulder white linen top and jean shorts that showcased her amazing legs.
 Already he longed to have them wrapped around him.
 “Masseuse.
 Plane trips are a killer.”

 He noted her hostile stare vanished, and concern flooded her lovely blue eyes instead.
 “How is your back?” she asked, walking toward him, her ponytail of long blonde hair swinging in time with her hips.